-When people from other parts of the country think of Oregon, they usually think of Portland.
-Thanks to films, the Portlandia TV show, and news headlines, the state’s most populous city has a reputation for its hipsters, its politics, and, yes, its self-proclaimed weirdness.
+When people from other parts of the country think of Oregon, they usually think of Portland, but it is just one of the 10 most affordable cities to live in Oregon.
+However, thanks to films, the Portlandia TV show, and news headlines, the state’s most populous city has a reputation for its hipsters, its politics, and, yes, its self-proclaimed weirdness.
 However, the state of Oregon is a state of contrasts.

 What Oregonians have in common, though, is their fierce love of their state’s natural beauty and the Oregonian way of life.
 An Oregonian can spot a newcomer if they do any one of these things: